 There you have it, spend some time reaching to DJ’s.
 Eventually, you will have some royalties coming in AND a contact list of people familiar with your stuff to send your new music to.

-one last thing before you go, make sure you grab my music submission checklist.
-You’ll discover thousand more places to where you can submit your music and get your music heard.
+One last thing before you go, make sure you grab my music submission checklist.
+You’ll discover a thousand more places where you can submit your music and get your music heard.

 ( To get a free music submission checklist that shows you where to find thousands of more places to submit your music, click here or the image below)